 Potomac High School

-- Potomac High School's student population of 2,029 students has grown by 13% over five school years.
+Potomac High School's student population of 2,029 students has stayed relatively flat over five school years.

 |School Type||Magnet School|